Bundesliga: Dortmund’s top four hopes in doubt after flop in Freiburg | DW | 06.02.2021

 Emre Can, another player to start in Freiburg despite clocking up 120 minutes against Paderboob, demanded improvement: "It wasn't a bad game from us, but we always lose the same way," said the midfielder and demanded: "The turnaround has to come quickly, I can't imagine Dortmund not playing internationally."

-"It wasn't a bad game from us, but we always lose the same way," said the Germany player.
-"The turnaround has to come quickly, I can't imagine Dortmund not playing internationally."

 The question is, where do Dortmund go from here?
 Can they afford to wait for Marco Rose?
-There are some big games approaching for Dortmund, with Sevilla in the Champions League and a Ruhr Derby and Klassiker among their next five games.
-It’s a run of games that promises to define their season, and the way things are going, not in a positive way.
+There are some big games approaching for Dortmund, with Sevilla in the Champions League, a Ruhr Derby and Klassiker among their next five games.
+It’s a run of fixtures that promises to define their season, and the way things are going, not in a positive way.

 But Dortmund need to act decisively on their next coach if they are to avoid drifting out of Germany’s established order.
 The season ends in May and there’s still time for a lot more damage to be done.